bappi-d-great/wp-slideshow-network-posts/README.md

-Customized copy of thid plugin.
+Customized copy of this plugin: https://wordpress.org/plugins/wp-slideshow-posts/

 Post indexer from WPMU is required.